Music of Liverpool: Music events

 The Liverpool International Music Festival (LIMF) evolved from the Mathew Street Music Festival, which was the largest annual free music festival in Liverpool attracting over 200,000 visitors to the city.

 In 2011 the GIT Award - formed through influential Liverpool music blog Getintothis - was founded.
 Dubbed the 'Scouse Mercury Prize' by NME, the GIT Award celebrated and championed Merseyside's revitalised music scene.
 Garnering backing from over 90 businesses and with a judging panel including the Guardian, NME, 6 Music and founder Peter Guy from the Liverpool Echo, the GIT Award nominated 12 artists representing the best artists from that calendar year.

 Liverpool hosts several music festivals each year which celebrate and represent the different cultures within the city.
 Africa Oye is the UK's largest free festival of African music.

 Each year the Liverpool Irish Festival is held featuring mostly folk music celebrating the cultural links between Liverpool and Ireland.
 Liverpool contains a very large Irish population.

 In 2017 the music event Melodic Distraction became a radio station in and serving Liverpool.

 Venues

-The 1960s saw the emergence of Merseybeat and the Cavern Club, the late 1970s and early 1980s a punk scene centred on another club, Eric's also on Mathew Street, while 1990s dance clubs included Quadrant Park, Cream and more recently Chibuku.
+The 1960s saw the emergence of Merseybeat and the Cavern Club, the late 1970s and early 1980s a punk scene centred on another club, Eric's also on Mathew Street, while 1990s dance clubs included Quadrant Park, Cream and Club 051.
 The majority of the city's largest and most popular music venues and clubs are located at Concert Square, Mathew Street, Hardman Street and Hope Street, though the Baltic Triangle region of the city has seen a growth in popularity, with a number of venues appearing in previously disused warehouses.

-Current venues include the Echo Arena Liverpool, East Village Arts Club, Kazimier, Zanzibar, O2 Academy, The Magnet, Camp & Furnace and Leaf on Bold Street.
+Current venues include the Echo Arena Liverpool, East Village Arts Club, The Kazimier (moved to Invisible Wind Factory), The Zanzibar, O2 Academy, Quarry (occupying the former premises of The Magnet), Camp & Furnace and Leaf on Bold Street.
+In 2022, the Tung Auditorium opened in the Yoko Ono Lennon Centre.